Get the confidence to move forward with SBI’s NTA Services

 Step 3.
 Get your data files in approximately 2 weeks.

-SBI uses a NanoSight LM10 instrument for all of our NTA measurements.
-This instrument relies on light scattering to extract particle size and the number of particles in a sample (Figure 1A).
+SBI uses NTA measurements that rely on light scattering to extract particle size and the number of particles in a sample (Figure 1A).
 Briefly, a laser is directed at the sample and the particles in the sample scatter the light, which is imaged by a camera attached to a microscope and operating at 30 frames per second.
-The NanoSight software collects data on multiple particles simultaneously, and calculates the hydrodynamic diameter of each particle using the Stokes-Einstein equation.
+The NTA software collects data on multiple particles simultaneously, and calculates the hydrodynamic diameter of each particle using the Stokes-Einstein equation.

 What is fluorescent NTA and how is it different from conventional NTA?

 Making a great exosome research tool even better, SBI has developed ExoGlow-NTA, a proprietary dye for fluorescent NTA* that enables data collection for only the extracellular vesicles present in a heterogenous sample.
 The result is more accurate EV/exosomal NanoSight data that ignores protein aggregates, membrane fractions, and other background particles to provide EV-specific particle size and concentration.